gavc1/izone_custom_component/README.md

 # iZone custom component
 iZone custom component for home assistant.

-For the [iZone](http://izone.com.au/) air conditioning system available in West Australia.
+For the [iZone](http://izone.com.au/) air conditioning system available in Australia.

-I have noted some issues with connecting to the system if you hammer it with lots of commands in a short space of time.
-Sometimes it stops responding.
-I believe this is the system itself.

 ## Installation

-Checkout the subdirectories into the custom_components subdir of the config directory of home assistant.
+Copy the izone subdirectory into the custom_components subdirectory of your Home Assistant config.

 ## Configuration